 It’s a good idea to do the math yourself or talk to your tax professional about this factor so you know what to expect when tax season rolls around.

-Other Things To Think About Before You Host An International Student for Money
+Other Things to Think About Before Hosting International Students for Pay

-We’ve outlined some of the financial considerations with hosting a student, but it’s good to keep in mind that hosting for money is about more than the dollars and cents of the matter.
+We’ve outlined some of the financial considerations with hosting a student, but it’s good to keep in mind that when you host students for money it’s about more than the dollars and cents..
 The fact of the matter is that hosting comes with joys and challenges that can render the numbers inconsequential.
 If you host a student who meshes well with your family and becomes a joy to have in your home, the stipend will seem like a grand bonus, the cherry on top of an already wonderful situation.
 But if you end up at odds with your student over a prolonged period of time for any number of reasons, there’s little comfort that the stipend can provide in the midst of that stressful situation.

 Thankfully, most homestay arrangements end up on the positive or very positive side, and it’s rare for a family to have an entirely negative experience.
 Still, it’s good for anyone considering hosting to go into the experience with both eyes open and the right perspective.
 So here are some additional considerations when hosting for money.
 You can find additional information on this topic in our related blog post, “3 Things To Know About Hosting An International Student for Income.”

 As we’ve mentioned, hosting a student is not “free” money.
 It requires time and effort, and the stipend is compensation for what you need to provide for your student.
 Therefore it’s best to think of hosting like it’s a part-time job.
 Over time, things usually smooth out and good routines are established with your student, but you can’t go into hosting expecting that there will be little disruption to your free time or budget.